Mablethorpe loop railway: Completing the loop

 Seeing that the harbour scheme would not proceed, the Sutton and Willoughby Railway decided instead to link its line with Mablethorpe directly; the gap was modest.
 The L&ECR company had reservations about admitting the Sutton company into its station, but after some deliberation agreed, and made arrangements to modify the station for through running.
-The S&WR obtained another Act on 25 September 1886, authorising an extension of its railway (which was not yet open to the public) to an end-on junction with the Louth and East Coast Railway at Mablethorpe.
+The S&WR obtained another act of Parliament, the Sutton and Willoughby Railway (Mablethorpe Extension) Act 1886 (50 Vict. c. xlviii), on 25 September 1886, authorising an extension of its railway (which was not yet open to the public) to an end-on junction with the Louth and East Coast Railway at Mablethorpe.

 The extension formed a loop line of the East Lincolnshire Line, and it was opened on 14 July 1888.
 It was 2 miles 47 chains in extent.
 Mablethorpe station was altered for through running.
 The line crossed the Alford and Sutton Tramway, and special arrangements were made at the intersection.
 From 22 July, Sunday trains ran from Leicester to Sutton and Mablethorpe via Willoughby.